LukaszBala/task-scheduling-app-backend/README.md

 # Backend for Task Scheduling app, kanban style

 Project made for academic classes.
-It utilizes JWT authentication and moongose.
+It utilizes Nest library, JWT authentication and moongose.

 There is seperate frontend for it that uses React
 #### [https://github.com/LukaszBala/task-scheduling-app-frontend](https://github.com/LukaszBala/task-scheduling-app-frontend)